 Students participate in weekly seminars.
 Students will spend time during seminar exploring and evaluating their experiences.
-Students will discuss events or issues that have occurred in the placement over the course of the week.
-The remaining time will be spent considering the topics which relate to practical work with youth, adults, and their families such as: systems issues, program planning, best practice implementation, observation, time management, self- evaluation as well as issues related to working as a member of a professional team.
-Some weeks we will meet in large groups and other weeks in small groups.
-Students are expected to be available for the entire seminar time.
+Time will be spent considering the topics which relate to practical work with children, youth, adults and their families such as: systems issues, program planning, best practice implementation, observation, time management, self-evaluation as well as issues related to working as a member of a professional team.